cog-isa/htm-rl/htm_rl/htm_rl/README.md

   - works with gridworld map - 2d array representing empty cells and walls on a square grid.
   - useful later to scale experiments, to validate on random env or to test transferability
   - accompanied with `GridworldMapGenerator` helper class to generate mazes with custom density (empty cells to walls ratio)

+Each agent has its own runner: `AgentRunner` for HTM and `DqnAgentRunner` for DQN.
+They do the same and even implement the same interface.
+The core functionality is to run episode and collect its result.
+It also has functionality to run multiple episodes as an experiment and store all collected results.
+Agent runners were made with the static environment params in mind.

+Later on `TransferLearningExperimentRunner` and `TransferLearningExperimentRunner2` appeared as a hack to run experiments containing different initial and terminal states and even environment itself. `TransferLearningExperimentRunner` was made first as an extension to run experiment with a sequence of terminal states but still on a fixed preset MDP. `TransferLearningExperimentRunner2` has more freedom over experiment params.
+This whole running experiment part is in quite bad state right now.

 ## Parameters